News from the Bench

 Discover what’s going on at CST, receive our latest application notes and tips, read our science features, and learn about our products.

 Now 10 Assays Per Kit

 To learn more about our Proteomics Kits and Services, including pricing, please answer a few questions for our proteomics group.

 PTMScan® Succinyl-Lysine Motif [Succ-K] Kit #13764

-The chart shows the relative category distribution of proteins with succinylated lysine residues identified from peptides generated from a PTMScan® LC-MS/MS experiment of mouse liver tissue using PTMScan® Succinyl-Lysine Motif [Succ-K] Immunoaffinity Beads.Learn more about how we got this image
+The chart shows the relative category distribution of proteins with succinylated lysine residues identified from peptides generated from a PTMScan® LC-MS/MS experiment of mouse liver tissue using PTMScan® Succinyl-Lysine Motif [Succ-K] Immunoaffinity Beads.Learn more about how we get our images

 The Motif Logo was generated from a PTMScan® LC-MS/MS experiment using 1467 nonredundant tryptic peptides derived from mouse liver immunoprecipitated with PTMScan® Succinyl-Lysine Motif [Succ-K] Immunoaffinity Beads.
-The logo represents the relative frequency of amino acids in each position surrounding the central succinylated lysine residue.Learn more about how we got this image
+The logo represents the relative frequency of amino acids in each position surrounding the central succinylated lysine residue.Learn more about how we get our images

 Gallery: PTMScan® Succinyl-Lysine Motif [Succ-K] Kit #13764